-Types of crankbait:
+Types of Crankbait:

-Diving Depth: Shallow diving (0-5ft), Medium divers (6-12ft) and deep divers (13-30ft).
+Diving Depth: Shallow diving (0-5ft), Medium divers (6-12ft), and deep divers (13-30ft).
 These are usually floating crankbaits that reach their diving depth when retrieved, but can also be suspending (neutral buoyancy) or sinking too.

 Lip type: Square bill (usually shallow diving) and round bill (usually deeper diving)

 Lipless crankbaits: These are weighted sinking crankbaits that don’t have a lip or bill.
-A lipless crankbait has a tight wobbly action that makes it good bass fishing lure when fish are being timid.
+A lipless crankbait has a tight wobbly action that makes it a good bass fishing lure when fish are being timid.

-A jerkbait is a long bibbed lure that can have either a hard or soft body and produces a shimmying side to side motion when retrieved.
+A jerkbait is a long bibbed lure that can have either a hard or soft body and produces a shimmying side-to-side motion when retrieved.
 Jerkbaits are primarily designed to resemble an injured baitfish – something bass (like all fish) find irresistible.

 Jerkbaits can be an effective tool to catch bass throughout the season from spring to winter.

-They are a versatile presentation that can be utilized in a variety of methods to get the job done, but the essential part is – unlike when fishing with crankbaits – is to use a jerk in your rod to impart the right action to the lure.
+They are a versatile presentation that can be utilized in a variety of methods to get the job done, but the essential part – unlike when fishing with crankbaits – is to use a jerk in your rod to impart the right action to the lure.

 <<<<<< See our guide to the top five jerkbaits for bass fishing>>>>>>>>>